newrelic/newrelic-azure-log-ingestion/README.md

 mind there are costs associated with exporting telemetry data from Azure.
 You will want to monitor integration utilization to ensure they meet your expectations.

-In addition to the Azure CLI, you'll need the `jq` JSON processing tool installed.

 To set up this Azure Policy, run the following commands using the Azure CLI:

     az policy definition create \